-API= Active pharmaceutical agent; CC{50} = 50% cytotoxic concentration 50%; CCR5= C-C Chemokine receptor type 5; EC{50} = 50% effective concentration; I= Indeterminate; IVR= Intravaginal ring; PMBC= peripheral blood mononuclear cells; TC{50} = Toxic concentration 50%; TI= therapeutic Index; .
+API= Active pharmaceutical agent; $CC{50}$ = 50% cytotoxic concentration 50%; CCR5= C-C Chemokine receptor type 5; $EC{50}$ = 50% effective concentration; I= Indeterminate; IVR= Intravaginal ring; PMBC= peripheral blood mononuclear cells; $TC{50}$ = Toxic concentration 50%; TI= therapeutic Index.
 The TI could not be established based on the calculated EC50 and TC50 values.

 Ex Vivo studies were conducted using both polarized and non-polarized tissue explant models, including a human cervical tissue explant model which allows for exposure of only the surface of the epithelium to IVR segments and virus in a multi-day challenge assay.
 VCV (MK-4176) was tested as the free drug substance [i.e., active pharmaceutical ingredient (API)] and as drug formulated into IVR segments at a dose relevant to IVR product (i.e., VCV 182 mg) (Table 2).
 More VCV (MK-4176) was needed to block HIV-1 infection of polarized ectocervical and colonic tissue compared to PBMCs or other cell lines (Dezzutti, unpublished data).
 However, protection at the 100 and 10 μM concentrations was below the amount of VCV (MK-4176) anticipated to be released daily from an IVR (2.8 mM).
 An ectocervical tissue explant model, as described above, was used to determine the activity of the IVR segments containing VCV (MK-4176).
 For the IVR segment testing, a multi-day challenge assay was used.
-15 Full protection (6/6 explants) was observed (Table 2 and Table 6).
-These data suggest that continuous delivery of drug protects mucosal tissue better than a single dose of drug.
+Full protection (6/6 explants) was observed (Table 2 and Table 6).
 Other studies were conducted, such as the effect of VCV (MK-4176) on vaginal Lactobacilli, bacteria important to a healthy vaginal environment which serves as a natural defense against HIV infection.
 VCV (MK-4176) was not toxic to any of vaginal Lactobacilli species tested (Table 2).